iltommi/qdb-documentation/source/concepts/cluster_organization.rst

 What is a Client?
 -----------------

 A client is any piece of software using the quasardb API to create, read, update, or delete data on a quasardb cluster.
 Clients that are bundled with the quasardb daemon include qdbsh, qdb_httpd, qdb_dbtool, and qdb_comparison.
-You can also create your own custom clients using the C, Java, or Python API documentation.
+You can also create your own custom clients using the C, C++, Java, Python, or .NET APIs.

 ..
 Expand this section using the definitions of clients from a Chord perspective